MuhammedSami/food_tinder/readme.md

 ## How users access the voting flow

-- Users are shown a QR code or given a link from via which they can be redirected to a web-app.
+- Users are shown a QR code or given a link via which they can be redirected to a web-app.

 ## Usage Scenario